 - Featured image for other three featured posts — 90 x 90 px (sometimes when a featured post moves from the lead space to the other 3 column, the original 420 x 140 px size still works; sometimes it doesn’t.

 - Lead image to be added to the beginning of the first paragraph of your story — 420 x 279 px.
-This image should then be moved into an align=right position and reduced to 325 px wide in the window.
-(This appears to make the image work well on our regional web pages that draw dynamically from our blog.)
+This image should then be moved into an align=right position.
+(Jim worked with National to ensure that the image size also works well on our regional web pages, which draw content dynamically from our blog.)

 - You don’t have to add more than one image (and if your post is starting off as an Other Featured Posts item, then you don’t even have to have one photo).
 But if you choose to add more than one image, please note that the last image you add to your post seems to be the one that is pulled for our regional web pages.